 Individuals who are required to self-isolate because of coronavirus but who cannot work from home and therefore, might lose income may be entitled to a £500 Test and Trace Support Payment.

-In order to be eligible for the scheme, individuals must have been instructed by NHS Test and Trace or the NHS COVID-19 app to self-isolate, either because they’ve tested positive for COVID-19 or have recently been in close contact with someone who has tested positive.
+In order to be eligible for the scheme, individuals must have been instructed by NHS Test and Trace or the NHS COVID-19 app to self-isolate, either because they’ve tested positive for COVID-19 or have recently been in close contact with someone who has tested positive and are not exempt from self-isolation.
 The scheme is open to both employed and self-employed applicants.

 Whilst individuals who are currently receiving or are the partner of someone in the same household who is receiving at least one of the qualifying benefits may be eligible for the main scheme, individuals not in receipt of benefits, may also be eligible for a discretionary £500 payment.